jkchandalia/nlpower/README.md

 # nlpower
 ## Tutorial materials for SOTA NLP (+ friends like Stable Diffusion!)
 This repository comprises material to introduce a user to SOTA NLP techniques as of 2023/02.
+It includes:

-It includes high level intro to NLP:
+A. High level intro to NLP:
  - Introducing the idea of embeddings for unstructured data like text, images, videos
  - Brief history of LLMs
  - Transformer models like BERT and the Attention neural network layer
  - Transfer Learning

- As well as Generative AI GPT/ChatGPT focused demo:
+ B. Generative AI GPT/ChatGPT demo

- Another Generative AI Stable Diffusion demo
+ c.
+Generative AI Stable Diffusion demo

- Discussion on biases in LLMs and mitigation strategies
+ D. Discussion on biases in LLMs and mitigation strategies

- A resource list with foundational papers, bias mitigation resources, and helpful tutorials
+ E. Resource list of foundational papers, bias mitigation resources, and helpful tutorials